openpracticelibrary/openpracticelibrary/content/practice/mob-programming.md

 ## How to do it?

 Mob programming involves the whole team working on a single piece of functionality at the same time.
 The easiest way to mob program is to have one team member driving a laptop that is connected to a large screen or projector.

+The person behind the keyboard and mouse is usually called "Driver" and the others would be "Navigators".
+This role should be rotated if working on implementation.
+When using this practice for knowledge sharing then rotation is not necessary.

 The whole team then implement the feature together by talking through the development together.